melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_201/molecular_dynamics_201.md

 > **Exercise**: see if you can identify any ordered waters near the catalytic residues of HIV protease (Asp 25).
 You may change the resolution of Volmap to 0.5 for more detail.

-You can also do this sort of view for ligands too, to show where they bind.
+You can also do this sort of view for ligands to show where they bind.
 Always make sure you first center your target protein or else this sort of representation will not make sense!

 ## 8 - Including a non-standard ligand